 Your furniture and your floors:

-Even the most finely finished floors can be damaged if not protected.
+Even the most finely finished furniture can be damaged if not protected.
 We highly recommend that you attach felt disc pads (available at your local hardware store) to the bottom of each leg on all furniture you plan to place on hardwood or wood laminate flooring.